Ministry of Railways (China)

-The Ministry of Railways (MOR) is a defunct ministry, formerly under the State Council of the People's Republic of China.
-The last minister was Sheng Guangzu.
+The Ministry of Railways (MOR) was a constituent department of the State Council of the People's Republic of China.

 The ministry was responsible for passenger services, regulation of the rail industry, development of the rail network and rail infrastructure in mainland China.
 The ministry was also in charge of the operations of China Railway which manages the railway bureaux and companies in mainland China.